Healthy Teeth Start Early

 To introduce your children to good dental habits and stage a meeting with Flossisaurus, call the Marconi Dental Group at 916-589-6462, visit our office at 4350 Marconi Avenue, Suite 100, or make an appointment through our website.
-If your school would like to have a visit from Sacramento dentist Dr. Maryam Saleh and our team of dental educators, including Flossisaurus, we are happy to help you!
+If your school would like to have a visit from Carmichael dentist Dr. Maryam Saleh and our team of dental educators, including Flossisaurus, we are happy to help you!

 Schedule An Appointment With Flossisaurus